Gallicchio-Lab/openmm_sdm_workflow/tutorial/tutorial.md

 1. Conda 2
 2. OpenMM 7.2 or later
-3. Desmond file reader for OpenMM
+3. Desmond DMS file reader for OpenMM
+4. Desmond (for force field parameter assignment)
-4. Msys
+5. Msys
-5. SDM workflow
+6. SDM workflow
-6. SDM OpenMM plugin
+7. SDM OpenMM plugin
-7. AGBNP OpenMM plugin
+8. AGBNP OpenMM plugin
-8. ASyncRE for OpenMM
+9. ASyncRE for OpenMM
-9. UWHAM for R
+10. UWHAM for R
-10. VMD for visualization
+11. VMD for visualization

 We summarize here the steps to install them and configure them.
 The steps below were tested on a 16.04 Ubuntu system.